For the health and wellbeing of students, staff and visitors, USC is a smoke-free University. Smoking is not permitted on USC grounds.

 USC is committed to providing students, staff and visitors with a safe and healthy learning and working environment.
 Smoke-free campuses promote healthy living and minimise the harmful effects of passive smoking.

 Yes.
 Many Australian universities have already implemented smoke-free policies.
-All Queensland universities were supported by the Queensland Government Smoke-free Higher Education and Training initiative to implement smoke-free policies in 2018.
+All Queensland universities and TAFEs were supported by the Queensland Government Smoke-free Higher Education and Training initiative to implement smoke-free policies in 2018.

 Yes.
 Under Queensland's Tobacco Act, electronic cigarettes are smoking products and as such they are included in the smoke-free policy.